2-2-1 Smoked Baby Back Ribs

 Smoked Grits

 One thing I don’t go cheap on is grits.
-There are a number of small grist mills in Indiana (and in fact my father-in-law once worked in the grist mill at Spring Mill State Park which still operates today here in Indiana) where you can buy freshly ground grits, but you can also find quality grits in the grocery store.
+There are a number of small grist mills in Indiana.
+In fact my father-in-law once worked in the grist mill at Spring Mill State Park.
+It still operates today, selling freshly ground grits.
+You can also find quality grits in the grocery store.
 My motto is: don’t buy the cheap stuff.
 Grits are a magical thing and being cheap with them just isn’t necessary.
 To add even more great smoky flavor I use smoked grits to make my grilled corn grits.

 I like smoking things that I haven’t smoked before, like these grits.
-I’ve also smoked peppercorns, which where a new thing for me too.
+I’ve also smoked peppercorns, which were a new thing for me too.
 They also came out great.

 Also try my smoked tomato pimento cheese polenta.